-The son and grandson of farmworkers, Jesse Arreguin was born in Fresno and raised in San Francisco.
-Jesse grew up in a working-class household, where his parents instilled the values of hard work, public service, and giving back to others.
+The son and grandson of farm workers, Jesse was born in Fresno and raised in San Francisco.
+He grew up in a working-class household, where his parents instilled the values of hard work, public service, and giving back to others.
 When Jesse was young, his family was pushed out of their home in the midst of San Francisco’s skyrocketing housing market, due to owner-move-in evictions and rent increases.
 Jesse knows how disruptive and harmful evictions are to working families, and how essential housing security is for the success of families and children.

-Jesse was motivated by the social movements of the era: the fight against apartheid in South Africa, for democracy in China, and for farmworkers’ rights in California and across the nation.
-Experiencing these social movements at a very early age helped Jesse develop a lifelong commitment to fighting for social justice.
+The budding activist was also motivated by the social movements of the era: the battles against apartheid in South Africa, for democracy in China, and for farmworkers’ rights in California and across the nation.
+Experiencing these movements at a very early age shaped Jesse’s lifelong commitment to fighting for social justice.

 The First in His Family to Go to College, Here at Cal.